 [Consider including a letter from the Chair of the Board or President/CEO/Executive Director.
-This introductory letter should be aspirational in tone and addressed to employees, volunteers, officers and directors explaining the purpose of the Code.]
+This introductory letter should be aspirational in tone and addressed to employees, volunteers, officers, directors and key persons explaining the purpose of the Code.]

-I. Your Obligations
+I. YOUR OBLIGATIONS

-This Code of Conduct and Ethics (this "Code") is designed to promote honest, ethical and lawful conduct by all employees, volunteers, officers and directors of [] and all of its affiliates (collectively, the "Organization").
+This Code of Conduct and Ethics (this "Code") is designed to promote honest, ethical and lawful conduct by all employees, volunteers, officers, directors and any other persons who are in a position to exercise substantial influence over the affairs of the Organization ("key persons") (referred to as "you") of [\\\\\] and all of its affiliates (collectively, the "Organization").
 This Code is intended to help you understand the Organization's standards of ethical business practices and to stimulate awareness of ethical and legal issues that you may encounter in carrying out your responsibilities to the Organization.
 In addition, independent contractors, consultants and agents who represent the Organization are expected to apply the same high standards while working on Organization business.

-The actions of every employee, volunteer, officer and director affect the reputation and integrity of the Organization.
+The actions of every employee, volunteer, officer, director and key person may affect the reputation and integrity of the Organization.
 Therefore, it is essential that you take the time to review this Code and develop a working knowledge of its provisions.
-You are required to complete a certificate attesting to compliance with the Code upon becoming an employee, volunteer, officer or director and, thereafter, on an annual basis.
+You are required to complete a certificate attesting to compliance with the Code upon becoming an employee, volunteer, officer, director or key person and, thereafter, on an annual basis.